Whitehead's trogon: Breeding

 Very little is known about the Whitehead trogon's breeding ecology.
 Birds have been found in breeding condition in late March and October; the latter date suggests the possibility of multiple broods or geographical variation in the breeding period.
 Nesting is known to occur in April, young birds have been collected in June, and family groups have been seen together in July.
 However, the nest and eggs remain undescribed, and details of its breeding biology—incubation and nesting periods, size of clutch, length of time to fledging, division of nestling care, and so forth—are not known.

 Conservation

-The International Union for Conservation of Nature has rated Whitehead's trogon as a near-threatened species.
-Although its population has not been quantified, it is thought to be decreasing.
-Habitat loss, both through logging and conversion to agricultural use, is occurring at lower elevations on some of mountains where it lives.
+The International Union for Conservation of Nature has rated Whitehead's trogon as Least Concern due to its large range and slow rate of population decline.
+Although its population has not been quantified, the estimated loss over the last ten years does not approach the qualifications for Vulnerable status.
+Habitat loss, both from logging and conversion to agricultural use, is occurring at lower elevations on some of mountains where it lives.